Overview

 - A course in Research Design in the Spring semester.
 This can be either ARKEO 6250: Archaeological Research Design or ARKEO 8901: Master’s Thesis.

-- ARKEO 6100: The Craft of Archaeology (this 1-credit course is typically offered in the Spring semester)
+- ARKEO 6100: The Craft of Archaeology (a 1-credit course typically offered in the Spring semester)

 Only one of the courses may be taken S/U. All the rest must be taken for a letter grade.

-If a course is not available in a given area of interest, students may speak to relevant faculty to discuss the possibility of an independent study.
+If a course is not available in a given area of interest, students may speak to relevant faculty to discuss the possibility of an independent study during their time in residence.
 Students are advised to take no more than one independent study, but exceptions can be made in consultation with the Graduate Affairs Committee or the Special Committee.

 Conferral of the MA in Archaeology also entails the satisfactory completion of a thesis, the MA exam, and 2 semesters in residence (i.e., taking courses on the Ithaca campus).